compsocialscience/summer-institute/2026/udc/apply.md

 ## Eligibility

-We invite applicants from advanced Ph.D. students students, postdoctoral researchers, and faculty within 7 years of their Ph.D., who are able to attend the program in University of the District of Columbia, Washington, D.C..
-We welcome applicants from all backgrounds and fields of study, particularly ... .
-About ... participants will be invited.
+We invite applicants who are advanced Ph.D. students, postdoctoral researchers, and faculty within 7 years of their Ph.D., and who are able to attend the program at the University of the District of Columbia, Washington, D.C.
+We welcome applicants from all backgrounds and fields of study, especially junior faculty from neighboring institutions.
 However, there are no restrictions based on citizenship, country of study, or country of employment.

 The Summer Institute aims to bring together computational social scientists across all levels of technical experience.
 Participants with less experience with social science research will be expected to complete additional readings in advance of the Institute, and participants with less experience coding will be expected to complete SICSS boot camp.

 We evaluate applicants along a number of dimensions: 1) research and teaching in the area of computational social science 2) contributions to public goods, such as creating open source software, curating public datasets, and creating educational opportunities for others 3) likelihood to benefit from participation 4) likelihood to contribute to the educational experience of other participants 5) potential to spread computational social science to new intellectual communities and areas of research.
-Further, when making our evaluations, we attempt to account for an applicant’s career stage and previous educational opportunities.
+Further, when evaluating applicants, we aim to account for an applicant’s career stage and prior educational opportunities.

 ## How To Apply